 Prioritize based upon business impact

-Focus and executve on the work that will have the biggest impact.
+Focus and execute on the work that will have the most significant impact.

 Execute to meet strategic and tactical needs